 Arguably, the purpose of every business is to create value for its customers.
-To create and deliver value in an efficient enough way that it will generate profit after cost.
+The trick is to create and deliver value in an efficient enough way that it will generate profit after cost.

-In very general terms we might assert that there are industrial methods of work, that which requires physical application, and knowledge methods of work, that which is creative or intellectual.
+In very general terms we might assert that there are industrial methods of work, those which require physical application, and knowledge methods of work, those which are creative or intellectual.
 There are also sisyphean tasks like manually updating currency exchange rates or resetting User passwords every day, which, arguably, don't create any lasting value.

 Creating value by performing an activity

 At micro and macro level whenever we take an input, undertake a task and produce an output, then that very act is the addition of value to what existed before.

 For example, consider a factory making garments.
 The act of receiving a roll of material from stores and cutting it to shape before passing the fabric to a machinist, is a value-adding activity.

 When the material in a roll is received from the Stores, it has no obvious purpose when it exists in that state.
 The value added by the Cutter is that it is transformed, by careful regard to the bias of the grain when laying the pattern, and equal skill in following the pattern and making clean cuts.
 Once quality checked, the fabric is passed onto the Machinist's workstation.